Orange-bellied parrot: Conservation

 The orange-bellied parrot was once much more widespread; it was found along the mainland coastline from Sydney to Adelaide outside the breeding season.
 Its range has shrunk with the loss and degradation of habitat.
 Around 1889, it had been recorded in various places around Sydney, including Malabar, Penshurst, Bankstown, Blacktown and Middle Head.
 A 1907 report of two birds caught in Riverstone might have been aviary escapees.
 In Victoria, it was a regular visitor to Port Fairy until 1967.
 In South Australia, it was reported as common in the Yorke Peninsula in the 1880s, and a rare visitor to the Fleurieu Peninsula before the 1940s.

 A 2018 study ranked the bird second as the Australian bird most likely to go extinct.

 As of 2021, the orange-bellied parrot is rated as critically endangered on the International Union for Conservation of Nature (IUCN)'s Red List of Endangered species.
 The 2016–17 breeding season saw the wild population drop to 16 confirmed individuals—13 males and 3 females.
 The 2019–2020 breeding season saw the wild population had recover to 118 individuals by April.
 By December 2021, 70 birds had returned to breed for the 2021–22 season, building on the previous year's total of 51 individuals.

-By 2007, its had been status upgraded from endangered to critically endangered on the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.
+By 2007, its status had been upgraded from endangered to critically endangered on the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.